fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/02_arithmetics.md

 floating-point division: 4.33333
 ```

+TODO important note

 <div class="note warning">
-#### Warning
-<i class="fas fa-exclamation-circle"></i>
-Dividing floating-point types results in non-numbers or infinities but dividing integers is undefined behaviour.
+Floating-point division by 0 results in infinities but dividing integers by 0 is undefined behaviour.
 </div>

 ## modulus